CKyriacou1/CKyriacou1.github.io/index.md

 # **Describing Myself**
 ### My name is Constandinos Kyriacou.
-### I describe myself as an inqusitive and ambitious mathematician and statistician.
+### I describe myself as an inquisitive and ambitious mathematician and statistician.
-### Furthermore, I look forward to divulging myself into a world of knowledge , invloving data science and into the broader computing world, as I am currently seeking to complete my graduate degree in data science.
+### Furthermore, I look forward to divulging myself into a world of knowledge , involving data science and into the broader computing world, as I am currently seeking to complete my graduate degree in data science.
 ###  Lastly, I look forward to securing a position as a data scientist in the current market.